 Engagement efforts fail when they lack a structured model or clear goals.
 Without a reliable framework, companies may implement scattered initiatives that don’t align with business needs or employee expectations.
 This leads to poor results, inconsistent measurement, and disengaged teams.

 The challenge becomes even more evident when looking at industry data.
-Research by Quantum Workplace found that only 45% of respondents say their organizations use consistent performance tools across their business.
-This lack of standardization often results in fragmented evaluations, unclear expectations, and disengaged employees.
+Research by Quantum Workplace found that only 45% of respondents say organisations use consistent performance tools across their business.
+This lack of standardisation often results in fragmented evaluations, unclear expectations, and disengaged employees.

 Employee Feedback Is Not Acted Upon